hugoogb/dotfiles/README.md

 # Add this
 127.0.0.1	localhost
 ::1		    localhost
-127.0.1.1	myhostname.localdomain	myhostname # Where myhostname equals to your hostname in /etc/hostname
+127.0.1.1	myhostname.localdomain	myhostname # myhostname is your hostname in /etc/hostname
 ```

 ### Add root password